Prunus havardii

-Prunus havardii, called Havard's wild almond or Havard's plum, is a rare North American species of shrub tree native to western Texas in the United States and to northern Chihuahua across the Río Grande in Mexico.
-It is in the genus Prunus in the rose family, Rosaceae.
+Prunus havardii, called Havard's wild almond or Havard's plum, is a rare North American species of shrub tree in the genus Prunus, part of the rose family.

-Its height is about 1.5 m.
+The plant is about 1.5 m tall.
 It has white flowers and stiff spiny branches.

+The species is native to western Texas in the United States and to northern Chihuahua across the Río Grande in Mexico.